dakrone/clojure-opennlp/README.markdown

      "And so on and so forth - you get the idea..."] nil

-Sentence detectors also return the probabilities that a sentence was detected, as metadata for the sentence:

-    user=> (get-sentences "This is a sentence.
-This is also one.")
-    ["This is a sentence."
-"This is also one."] user=> (meta (get-sentences "This is a sentence.
-"This is also one.")
-    {:probabilities (0.9999054310803004 0.9941126097177366)}

 Tokenizing:

     user=> (pprint (tokenize "Mr. Smith gave a car to his son on Friday"))